This post may contain affiliate links, which help keep this content free. (Full disclosure)

 If you have allergies or intolerances to the main ingredients, here are some options for those:

-- Substituting Eggs – If you can’t have eggs, you can substitute a flax egg in any chaffle recipe.
-Here is how to make flax eggs.
+- Substituting Eggs – If you can’t have eggs, you can substitute a flax egg in any chaffle recipe, but I have not texted other egg substitutes.

-- Substituting Cheese – While I haven’t tried it, I’m pretty sure that vegan cheese substitutes will work in place of shredded cheese or cream cheese in keto chaffles.
+- Substituting Cheese – While I haven’t tried it, I’m pretty sure that vegan cheese substitutes will work in place of shredded cheese or cream cheese.
 Check labels to make sure that the carb count is still low.

 - Garlic Parmesan – Mozzarella, parmesan, egg, minced garlic (or garlic powder), Italian seasoning, and baking powder.
 These are like garlic bread in waffle form.
 I like topping them with extra melted mozzarella, grated parmesan, and a touch of parsley.